-New Zealand duo Carb On Carb provide you with dreamy punk music of the finest qualities.
-One of them are the sensitive autobiographical lyrics of frontwoman Nicole that take you on a journey of healing old and new wounds and finding your place in this world.
-If you´re currently caught up in a modern day existential crisis, their latest album for ages (May 4, 2018) is a record that will ease your mind.
-Today I had the pleasure of having a track by track chat with one of the original creators, drummer James Stutely, about what for ages means to them and what it tells us about growing up.
+New Zealand duo Carb On Carb provides you with dreamy punk music of the finest qualities.
+The sensitive autobiographical lyrics of frontwoman Nicole are one of them.
+If you´re currently caught up in a modern-day existential crisis, their latest album for ages (May 4, 2018) is a record that will ease your mind.
+Today I have the pleasure of having a track-by-track chat with one of the original creators, drummer James Stutely, about what for ages means to them.

-Hi James, thanks for taking time to talk about your album.
-You just came back from a japan tour at the end of may.
+Hi James, thanks for taking the time to talk about your album.
+You just came back from a Japan tour at the end of May.
 How are you doing right now?

 We’re good!
 It’s been really busy with our day jobs since we got back, especially Nicole with running Girls Rock Camp in New Zealand.

 The album kicks off under the stars. „Fake Meat/Real Friends“ seems to be based on one of those moments that tells you „life is crazy, but we got this“.

 Yeah, it’s about those moments of intense clarity and openness with your close friends.

 #2 It´s been a rough year

 I thought about jumping on my bed to this song more than once.
 What a wonderful rebellious line: „They´re getting old, surpass them all“. „It´s been a rough year“ is like that anti-parents song.

 Haha – not anti-parents as such, more like sometimes you shouldn’t listen to what your parents and society say, go ahead and forge your own way.